Skip to main content

 Although Harley-Davidson’s electric bike hasn’t exactly taken off, the LiveWire is still a worthwhile first effort from the company.

 The LiveWire can actually out-pace a Tesla Model 3 Performance on the drag strip.
-And based on each EVs’ range and battery specs, the Harley’s actually more efficient.
-In addition, it has more range, better handling, and better-quality components than even Zero Motorcycles’ SR/F.
+Based on each EV’s range and battery specs, the Harley is actually more efficient.
+Additionally, it has more range, better handling, and better-quality components than even Zero Motorcycles’ SR/F.

-While a 544-lb motorcycle isn’t exactly light, the fact that it has one gear and no need to shift does it make a bit more approachable.
-That’s why it’s on Motorcyclist’s list of the best automatic motorcycles on sale today.
-Unfortunately, with a $29,799 starting price, it’s quite expensive.
+While a 544-lb motorcycle isn’t exactly light, having one gear and no need to shift makes it a bit more approachable.
+That’s why it’s on Motorcyclist’s list of the best automatic motorcycles on sale.
+Unfortunately, as a new brand of EV, it’s quite expensive.

 5. Zero Motorcycles